redecentralize/alternative-internet/README.md

 [DeadC](http://deadc.net/) Create a one-click expiring link

+### dn42

+[dn42](https://dn42.net/Home) is a big dynamic VPN network, which employs Internet technologies (BGP, whois database, DNS, etc).
+Participants connect to each other using network tunnels (GRE, OpenVPN, Tinc, IPsec), and exchange routes thanks to the Border Gateway Protocol.
+Network addresses are assigned in the 172.22.0.0/15 range, and private AS numbers are used: see registry.
+See the About page for more information.

 ### Drogulus

 The [Drogulus](http://drogul.us/) (WIP) is a programmable peer-to-peer data store.
 It's an open, federated and decentralised system where the identity of users and provenance of data is ensured by cryptographically signing digital assets.